Cyd Charisse: Later years

-In 1976, Charisse and her husband Tony Martin wrote their joint memoirs with Dick Kleiner entitled The Two of Us (1976).
-In 1990, following similar moves by MGM colleagues Debbie Reynolds and Angela Lansbury, Charisse produced the exercise video Easy Energy Shape Up, targeted for active senior citizens.
+In 1976 Charisse and her husband Tony Martin wrote their joint memoirs with Dick Kleiner entitled The Two of Us (1976).
+In 1990 following similar moves by MGM colleagues Debbie Reynolds and Angela Lansbury, Charisse produced the exercise video Easy Energy Shape Up, targeted for active senior citizens.
 She made her Broadway debut in 1989 in the musical version of Grand Hotel as the aging ballerina, Elizaveta Grushinskaya.
-In her eighties, Charisse made occasional public appearances and appeared frequently in documentaries spotlighting the golden age of Hollywood.
+In her eighties Charisse made occasional public appearances and appeared frequently in documentaries spotlighting the golden age of Hollywood.

-She was featured in the 2001 Guinness Book of World Records under "Most Valuable Legs", because a $5 million insurance policy was reportedly issued on her legs in 1952.
+She was featured in the 2001 Guinness Book of World Records under "Most Valuable Legs" because a $5 million insurance policy was reportedly issued on her legs in 1952.

 Personal life

 Charisse's first husband, whose surname she kept, was Greek-born Nico Charisse; they were married in 1939 and had a son, Nico "Nicky" Charisse, before divorcing in 1947.
-In 1948, Charisse married singer Tony Martin, and remained married to him until her death in 2008.
-They had a son, Tony Martin Jr.
+In 1948 Charisse married singer Tony Martin and remained married to him until her death in 2008.
+They had a son, Tony Martin, Jr.

-Her daughter-in-law is actress and model Liv Lindeland, who was married to Tony Martin Jr. until his death in 2011.
-Sheila Charisse, another daughter-in-law and the wife of Nicky Charisse, her son from her first marriage to Nico, died in the crash of American Airlines Flight 191 on May 25, 1979.
-Charisse, like her husband Tony Martin Sr., was a staunch Republican and campaigned for Barry Goldwater in the 1964 United States presidential election and Richard Nixon in 1968.
+Her daughter-in-law is actress and model Liv Lindeland, who was married to Tony Martin, Jr. until his death in 2011.
+Her other daughter-in-law Sheila Charisse, wife of first son Nicky Charisse, died in the crash of American Airlines Flight 191 on May 25, 1979.
+Charisse, like her husband Tony Martin, Sr., was a staunch Republican and campaigned for Barry Goldwater in the 1964 United States presidential election and Richard Nixon in 1968.
 She was the aunt of the actress Nana Visitor.

+Death

-Charisse was admitted to Cedars-Sinai Medical Center in Los Angeles, California on June 16, 2008, after suffering an apparent heart attack.
+Charisse was admitted to Cedars-Sinai Medical Center in Los Angeles, California, on June 16, 2008, after suffering an apparent heart attack.
 She died the following day at age 86.
 She was a practicing Methodist, but due to her husband's religion she was buried at Hillside Memorial Park Cemetery, a Jewish cemetery in Culver City, California, following a Methodist ceremony.